marianna-kozanyiova/colorclourd-26-unlock-e2e-cx-w-d365-ci-workshop/lab01.md

 # Lab Overview
 ## Introduction
 In this lab, you will get access to the Dynamics 365 Customer Insights environments and review the setup prepared for the workshop.
-You will validate key configurations across Customer Insights - Data and Customer Insights - Journeys to ensure everything is ready for building end-to-end customer experience for Maya.
+You will validate key configurations across CI-D and CI-J to ensure everything is ready for building end-to-end customer experience for Maya.

 ## Objectives
 By the end of this lab, you will be able to: